> Martin Carthy > Songs > I Courted a Damsel

 Ballads of this ‘locks and bolts’ class, in which a girl locked away from her lover by her parents, were known throughout Britain and Western Europe.
 One of the directions this has taken is to introduce, or make explicit, a motif of incest, as in a ballad type found in northern and central Spain (Carolina is one well-known example) in which a maiden who is confined by her father, wastes to death horribly, rather than give up her virginity.

 Harry Brazil sang Once I Courted a Damsel in Gloucester in 1978 to Mike Yates.
-This recording was included in 2007 on the Brazil Family’s Musical Traditions anthology, Down By the Old Riverside.
-The album’s booklet commented:
+This recording was included in 1979 on the Topic anthology of songs, stories and tunes from English gypsies collected by Yates, Travellers, and in 2007 on the Brazil Family’s Musical Traditions anthology, Down by the Old Riverside.
+Rod Stradling and Mike Yates noted:

 Almost all of Roud’s 127 examples are from the USA, and only 10 English singers are listed.
 A soldier returns home from the wars, expecting to find his sweetheart awaiting him.
 They are reunited, marry, and live happily ever after.
 Well, that is what is supposed to happen, and in many songs it is exactly what does happen.
 But here the girl has died before the soldier’s return, which sends the soldier off to the eighteenth-century New Bedlam Hospital for the insane.